How to Help Your Girlfriend or Fiance With Alcohol Addiction

 If you are concerned about your girlfriend’s drinking, seeking help early can lower the risk of many problems, including physical and mental challenges and relationship problems.
 It is important to know that help is available to both you and to her.
 Addiction can feel lonely and hopeless.
 Fortunately, there is hope, and you don’t have to go through this alone.

-Alcohol addiction, also known as alcohol use disorder (AUD), is a chronic brain disease, and recovering from an addiction is a complex process.
+Alcohol addiction, also known clinically as alcohol use disorder (AUD), is a chronic brain disease, and recovering from it can be a complex process.
 It isn’t as simple as “just quitting.”
-AUD is defined as a medical disease that results in an inability to stop or control your alcohol use despite significant social, medical, or job problems it causes.2 Symptoms of AUD can range from mild to severe and are based on several factors, such as the amount of alcohol used, length of alcohol use, age, and other variables.
+AUD is defined as a medical disease that results in an inability to stop or control alcohol use despite the significant personal, professional, and health-related problems it causes.1 Symptoms of AUD can range from mild to severe and are based on several factors, such as the amount of alcohol used, length of alcohol use, age, and other variables.

-The symptoms of AUD can present in behaviors, thoughts, and emotions.
-Because of this, symptoms of AUD can negatively impact others around you.
-If you love someone who is struggling with an AUD, you understand that addiction doesn’t just affect the person struggling with the disorder, it impacts the entire family.
+If you have a girlfriend who drinks too much and may possibly be struggling with an AUD, you understand that addiction doesn’t just affect the person struggling with the disorder, it impacts the entire family.
 The negative effects of addiction are far-reaching and don’t remain confined to the person with the AUD.

 - Drinking more alcohol than intended or for longer than intended.